golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-reputation.md

 In the example provided, the uptime metric is given a higher weight (0.7) than the success rate (0.3).
 This means that the system will favor providers with better uptime.
 These weights are flexible and can be adjusted according to the specific needs of your project.
 By experimenting with these weights, you can find the optimal balance and select providers that best meet your project's requirements.

-## The Benefits of fine-tuning Weights
+## The benefits of fine-tuning reputation weights

 Fine-tuning the weights for provider selection enables you to focus on what's important for your project, whether it's constant availability or ensuring every task is accomplished without errors.
 Changing these weights gives you more control over choosing providers, aiming for the best match for your project's success.